The Power of Pink in Luxury Brand Design: Why Pink is a Top Choice for Iconic, Feminine Branding

 I also love to use pink in a more high contrast palette, complementing with rich navy, teal or even reds and purples.
 To me this combination screams femininity and empowerment.

-It’s important to note that a carefully chosen colour palette is just a small (but integral) part of your overall branding - a great colour palette is useless without a strong brand identity, strategy, compelling copy, brand visuals and a strong online presence.
+It’s important to note that a carefully chosen colour palette is just a small (but integral) part of your overall branding strategy - a great colour palette is useless without a strong brand identity, strategy, compelling copy, brand visuals and a strong online presence.

 PIN(K) ME FOR LATER